-Aviva plc, a public limited company incorporated and domiciled in the UK, is the holding company of the Group.
-The Group is the UK's leading Savings, Retirement, Investments and Insurance business.
-The Group operates through businesses in the UK, Ireland and Canada, serving 18.5 million customers, and our international investments in joint ventures in Singapore and China, and associate Aviva India.
-The Group employs over 22,000 people.
+Aviva plc, a public limited company incorporated under the laws of England and Wales, is the holding company of the Group.
+The Group is the UK's leading Insurance, Wealth and Retirement business, helping 18.7 million customers.
+The Group operates through businesses in the UK, Ireland and Canada, and our international investments in India, China and Singapore.
+The Group employs over 24,000 people, excluding staff employed by our joint ventures and associates.